d3b-center/peds-brain-seg-pipeline-public/README.md

 ## STEP 2: Usage

 1. [Install Docker](https://docs.docker.com/engine/install/)
-2. Copy all files into a single directory and run: `docker build -t peds-brain-tumor-seg-pipeline .` from within that directory
+2. Copy all files into a single directory and run: `docker compose up` from within that directory
     ```
     docker-compose.yml
     input/